-3.05 Grout should be forced under the shoe from all four sides, completely filling all voids.
-Next the nuts of the anchor bolts may be loosened and the wedges carefully withdrawn.
+3.05 Grout should be forced under the shoe from all four sides, and should completely fill all voids.
+Next, the nuts of the anchor bolts should be loosened and the wedges carefully withdrawn.
 The nuts should be carefully retightened and the voids left by the wedges filled.
+(It is not necessary to wait for the grout to set before doing this.)
 The grout should be beveled as illustrated in Fig. 1.